Ewa ad Amorem: Title, manuscripts and editions

 Ewa ad Amorem is known from two manuscript copies of the 10th century now in the National Library of France, BN Lat.
 4628A and BN Lat.
 9654 (Codex Sancti Vincentii Mettensis, from Metz).
 A 15th-century copy, identical to BN Lat.
 4628A is found in BN Lat.
 4631 (Codex Navarricus, from the College of Navarre).
 In BN Lat.
 9654, the work is entitled Notitia vel commemoratio de illa euua quae se ad Amorem habet.
 In the 10th or 11th century, a scribe added the High German gloss gezunfti, meaning "pact, contract", to explain ewa.
-The general meaning of Old High German êwa is "law" or "custom".
+The word ewa is recorded in both Old Dutch and Old High German meaning "law" or "custom".
 It had a "technical legal function ... made clear by its adoption into the Latin vocabulary of the Leges Barbarorum to denote the unwritten customary law of different Germanic tribes as distinct from laws established by capitularies".
 Kees Nieuwenhuijsen translates euua quae se ad Amorem habet as "the law that they have along the Amor".

 The name Lex Francorum Chamavorum (or simply Lex Chamavorum), which means "law of the Chamavian Franks", is a modern invention, derived from E. T. Gaupp's conclusion that the text belonged to the Hama(r)land, the Amor of the title, and his interpretation of this as the land of the Chamavi.
 The Latin text has been published at least four times and there are French, German, English and Dutch translations.